 If you want more tips on how to cut down or ideas for drink-free activities, see our section Drink less do more.

 Information for people caring for an older person

-If you are caring for an older person, we have infomation about spotting and reducing alcohol related problems.
+If you are caring for an older person, we have information about spotting and reducing alcohol related problems.